GoogleChrome/web.dev/src/site/content/en/learn/pwa/foundations/index.md

 This is something new on the web: we can support a mini-mode, a window that can be as small as 200x100 CSS pixels.

-When creating a PWA these days, it's a good idea to think about what to offer in mini-mode, thanks to Responsive Web Design, such as just control buttons on a music player, dashboard information, or quick actions.
+When creating a PWA these days, it's a good idea to think about what to offer in mini-mode, thanks to responsive web design, such as just control buttons on a music player, dashboard information, or quick actions.

 {% Video src="video/RK2djpBgopg9kzCyJbUSjhEGmnw1/hPR7t2kr42boNc4MfSGQ.mp4", alt="On desktop, a PWA can be rendered in a smaller window than the smallest window you've ever designed for the browser.
 It adds a new breakpoint for your responsive web design: the mini-mode.", autoplay="true", loop="true", muted="true" %}